 Dell had nicely announced his expert round, a sadly non-public discussion: Status quo, challenges, opportunities, future developments - the working world of the future holds a lot of new things for everyone involved.
 This prompted Dell, in cooperation with Intel, to commission a TNS study on the “Evolving Workforce”.
-The results on “Benefits of technology”, “Work-life balance and productivity” and “Ergonomics of the workplace” show that the desktop PC is the most popular work tool among Germans, so far touch functions have predominated in private, personal conversations are still the case more popular than video conferencing and the majority prefer to work in the office rather than at home.
+The results on “Benefits of technology”, “Work-life balance and productivity” and “Ergonomics of the workplace” show that the desktop PC is the most popular work tool among Germans.
+Touch functions have so far predominated in private life, personal conversations are still the case more popular than video conferencing and the majority prefer to work in the office rather than at home.

 The discussion round

-In order to present the results to us personally and to shed more light on the background, insights and details of the “new work reality”, Dell and Intel invited us to a non-public discussion round with experts from research - on December 02, 2, 2014 : 14 a.m., Munich Literature House, Salvatorplatz 00, 1 Munich.
+In order to present the results to us personally and to shed more light on the backgrounds, insights and details of the “new work reality”, Dell and Intel invited us to a non-public discussion round with experts from research - on December 02nd, 2, 2014th : 14 a.m., Munich Literature House, Salvatorplatz 00, 1 Munich.

 - Prof. Dr. Susanne Böhlich, Program Director International Management (MA) at the IUBH School of Business and Management

 - Roman Czychi, Employer Coach and HR Consultant

 - Monika Kraus-Wildegger, founder of Goodplace.org